codepath/android_guides/ActiveAndroid-Guide.md

 ### Installation

-You can download a [recent ActiveAndroid JAR](https://www.dropbox.com/s/xkzfx999lzvb838/ActiveAndroid-3.1-adcddac4c58.jar) snapshot and drag this into the "libs" folder or generate the latest JAR yourself based on the source.
+You can download a [recent ActiveAndroid JAR](https://www.dropbox.com/s/xkzfx999lzvb838/ActiveAndroid-3.1-adcddac4c58.jar) snapshot and drag this into the "libs" folder OR generate the latest JAR yourself based on the source as described below:

-#### Get the Latest ActiveAndroid Library

 1. Download the latest build of [ActiveAndroid](https://github.com/pardom/ActiveAndroid/archive/master.zip).
 2. Unzip the `master.zip` file.